 The particular directory you are in at any given time.
-Pwd displays this directory's name and ls lists its files.
+Pwd displays this directory's name and is lists its files.
 You can change working directories using cd.

-write The write command communicates with other users who are logged in to the system.
+write The write command communicates with other users who are logged in to the system. write permission